-- 4.4.4.a Two teams with the same number of points - 1.
-Points of the games in which these two teams played against each other - 2.
-Goal difference of the games in which these two teams played against each other - 3.
-Most scored goals in the games in which these two teams played against each other - 4.
-Goal difference of all games played in the group - 5.
-Most scored goals in all games played in the group - 6.
-If a decision is needed: a new game shall be played (4.3.5) - 4.4.4.b Three or more teams with the same number of points (see Appendix 6)
+4.4.4.a Two teams with the same number of points

+- 1. Points of the matches in which these two teams played against each other - 2.
+Goal difference of the matches in which these two teams played against each other - 3.
+Most scored goals in the matches in which these two teams played against each other - 4.
+Goal difference of all matches played in the group - 5.
+Most scored goals in all matches played in the group - 6.
+If a decision is needed: a new match shall be played (4.3.5 Match needing decision)

+4.4.4.b Three or more teams with the same number of points (see Appendix 6)